 With a strong emphasis on multi-stakeholder collaboration and capacity-building, the DIA Lab empowers young individuals with the necessary tools and knowledge to participate in the economy of the future.
 ARCH Consulting Group played a vital role in the successful implementation of the DIA Lab Belize project through its managing partner, who took on the lead as a project coordinator for the two-year period of the project.

-The targeted population was young men and women aged 16 to 30 years of age, particularly those living in and working within underserved and remote communities, as well as with vulnerable communities dealing with at-risk and complex scenarii such as complicated social environments, youth crime, school drop out, poor academic performance, teenage single parenthood, among others.
-At the end of the first phase, 128 youths participated in dedicated training and dialogues, increasing their abilities and skills to develop solutions to tackle challenges in their communities, while 189 representatives from civil society groups, youth, academia, the private sector, and local governments were sensitized in the creation of a youth agents-of-change network with a focus on generating livelihood opportunities and good governance in Belize.
+The targeted population was young men and women aged 16 to 30 years of age, particularly those living in and working within underserved and remote communities, as well as with vulnerable communities dealing with at-risk and complex scenarios such as complicated social environments, youth crime, high school drop out rates, poor academic performance, and teenage single parenthood, among others.
+At the end of the first phase, 128 youths participated in dedicated training and dialogues, increasing their abilities and skills to develop solutions to tackle challenges in their communities.
+189 representatives from civil society groups, youth, academia, the private sector, and local governments were sensitized in the creation of a youth agents-of-change network with a focus on generating livelihood opportunities and good governance in Belize.

 The ground work, research, and negotiations performed at the beginning of the project formed the foundation for implementing the first DIA Lab in the country, equipping it with a top tier network of institutional and governmental partners, and designing effective training curricula and capacity-building initiatives.
 ARCH Consulting Group's project development expertise was mobilized, with its project coordinator developing and/or implementing various activities and initiatives nationwide and regionwide such as: